Pattern Along A Path In Siemens NX(Illustrated Expression)

-Cylindrical coordinate systems are generally used in rotary systems in engineering or physical systems.
-So these type of coordinate systems or very useful to utilize.
-In ANSYS Mechanical, you can define cylindrical coordinate systems.
-In this article we will show you how to create a cylindrical coordinate systems in ANSYS Mechanical.
+Cylindrical-coordinate systems are generally used in rotary systems in engineering or physical systems.
+So these types of coordinate systems or very useful to utilize.
+In ANSYS® Mechanical, you can define cylindrical coordinate systems.
+In this article, we will show you how to create a cylindrical coordinate system in ANSYS® Mechanical.

-To create a cylindrical coordinate system in ANSYS Mechanical, right click on ‘Coordinate Systems’ tab as shown by green arrow above then hover your mouse on ‘Insert’ tab and click on ‘Coordinate System’ as shown in green box above.
+To create a cylindrical coordinate system in ANSYS® Mechanical, right-click on the ‘Coordinate Systems’ tab as shown by the green arrow above then hover your mouse on the ‘Insert’ tab and click on ‘Coordinate System’ as shown in the green box above.

-In the ‘Definition’ tab, select the Cylindrical type as shown by green arrow to create cylindrical coordinate system in ANSYS Mechanical.
+In the ‘Definition’ tab, select the Cylindrical type as shown by the green arrow to create a cylindrical coordinate system in ANSYS® Mechanical.

-Select where do you want to define your new cylindrical coordinate system as shown in green box above.
-Then click ‘Apply’ button as shown by green arrow.
+Select where do you want to define your new cylindrical coordinate system as shown in the green box above.
+Then click the ‘Apply’ button as shown by the green arrow.

-In ‘Principal Axis’ tab, select an axis as shown by green arrow above, and select a ‘Define By’ value such as Global X Axis, Global Y Axis etc. from the pop up menu.
-The selected new cylindrical coordinate system’s axis will be defined in the same direction with selected ‘Define By’ value as shown by green and red arrows above.
+In the ‘Principal Axis’ tab, select an axis as shown by the green arrow above, and select a ‘Define By’ value such as Global X-Axis, Global Y-Axis, etc. from the pop-up menu.
+The selected new cylindrical coordinate system’s axis will be defined in the same direction with the selected ‘Define By’ value as shown by green and red arrows above.

-The same logic is valid for Orientation About Principal Axis section that axis is selected as X and ‘Define By’ value is selected by Global Y Axis as shown by red and green arrows above.
+The same logic is valid for Orientation About Principal Axis section that axis is selected as X and the ‘Define By’ value is selected by the Global Y-Axis as shown by red and green arrows above.

-For example we oriented the Z axis as shown by green arrow, with selected edge as shown by red arrow above.
+For example, we oriented the Z-axis as shown by the green arrow, with a selected edge as shown by the red arrow above.

-The same logic is again valid for ‘Orientation About Principal Axis’ section in ANSYS Mechanical.
+The same logic is again valid for the ‘Orientation About Principal Axis’ section in ANSYS® Mechanical.